 The XS software and the hardware documentation are freely downloadable on-line.
 Tutorials on how to build an Xth Sense instrument, and a blog documenting the research can be viewed on-line at http://res.marcodonnarumma.com.

 Visit the Users Forum to ask questions, show personal projects using the Xth Sense, and learn what is being done with the instrument.
 Our community forum is kindly hosted by Create Digital Music.

-PLEASE NOTE: While new kits are being designed to be purchased worldwide from common resellers, the current version of the kit can be pre-ordered.
-Please write here if you wish to be added to the waiting list.
+PLEASE NOTE: While new kits are being designed to be purchased worldwide from common resellers, the current version of the kit is not available for the time being.
+Please write here if you wish to be added to the waiting list for the new Xth Sense version.
 Be aware that unfortunately, due to the amount of request, reply to your email could take some time.

 Below you can view a live recording of Ominous, one of the latest music performance for the Xth Sense, recorded live at ICT & Art Connect at Watermans Art Centre, London, 2014.